gfsReboucas/gfsReboucas.github.io/_portfolio/cable_system.md

 permalink: /portfolio/cable_system
 ---

-## Modeling of Cable Systems with Moving Mass

 ### Purpose
 Cable-driven systems such as cable cars and hoisting mechanisms are subject to complex dynamic behavior due to moving masses and time-varying geometry.